ardzix/instalment-app/README.md

 - Go to specified directory which the app will be installed

-- Clone panel app from repository
+- Clone app from repository
 `git clone https://github.com/ardzix/instalment-app.git`

 - Create settings `project/settings.py` file based on `project/settings_example.py`